 When you are admitted to hospital, you have the following treatment options:

 |Accommodation Type||Choice of hospital||Choice of doctor|

 |Private patient, public hospital||No||Yes|

 |Private patient, private hospital||Yes||Yes|

-Every health insurer offers different levels of cover.
+Every health insurer offers policies with different levels of cover.
 Generally, the more expensive policies cover a wider range of services, while the lower cost policies will limit what services will be covered in a private hospital.

 Four new tiers of hospital cover began rolling out from 1 April 2019 and will become mandatory from 1 April 2020.
 All hospital insurance policies will be classified as Gold, Silver, Bronze or Basic.
-For more about the new tiers, see Product tiers & Clinical categories.
+For more information about the new tiers, see Product tiers & Clinical categories.